Esther125/git-practice/week-02/readme.md

 Additionally, a new entry will appear in the `node_modules` directory, containing all the necessary files for the express package.

 This directory is created when we install our first package, and it is essential for managing dependencies in our project.
-However, we <u>don't</u> need to upload this folder to our Github repo.
+However, we **don't** need to upload this folder to our Github repo.

 ![node-modules](/images/week-02/node-modules.png)